Amir Tataloo: Music career

+Maghsoudloo began his music career in 2003 by releasing songs through his personal blog, at a time when Persian hip hop and underground music in Iran were developing outside the country's official music industry.
+He initially worked as an underground musician, as he did not receive authorization from the Ministry of Culture and Islamic Guidance to officially release music in Iran.

-Tataloo started his music career in 2003 by releasing songs on his blog.
-He started as an underground musician, and remains unauthorized by the Ministry of Culture and Islamic Guidance.
-He was described by Time magazine as "A rapper with so many fans" and by Radio Free Europe/Radio Liberty as an artist with a "strong fan base" among the youth in Iran.
-His music style has been described as a "popular flashy blend of pop, rap and R&B".
+Over the following years, Tataloo gained popularity through online platforms and social media, becoming one of the most recognized figures in the Iranian underground music scene.
+His work attracted a large following, particularly among younger audiences in Iran.
+Time described him as "a rapper with so many fans", while Radio Free Europe/Radio Liberty referred to him as an artist with a "strong fan base" among Iranian youth.

+His musical style incorporates elements of pop, hip hop, rap, and contemporary R&B, creating a style that has been described as a combination of these genres.

 He released a single, "Manam Yeki az un Yazdahtam" (I'm Also One of Those Eleven Players), for the Iranian National Football Team during the 2014 FIFA World Cup.

 During the Iran/5+1 nuclear talks in Vienna in July 2015, he released Energy Hastei (انرژی هسته ای), a song supporting the Iranian nuclear program.
 The music video was produced on the Iranian navy ship Damavand.
 The song was the top trending Google search in Persian.
 This song became an instant controversy in Iran, mostly for the Iranian Reformists, who compared the song to Mohammadreza Shajarian's songs in support of Iranian protests in 2009.

 In 2015 he attended the Tehran Peace Museum and was praised by the Iran-Iraq war veterans for his music video, Shohada (The Martyrs).
 He was introduced as the peace ambassador of the museum.

 In 2018, after several arrests by the Iranian authorities and failing to get a music activity license from the Ministry of Culture and Islamic Guidance, Tataloo left Iran and immigrated to Turkey.